tuyenshares/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-A corporate lawyer turned data explorer and MSc student in applied neuroscience, I am passionate about looking at why we do things we do and how we can ethically leverage data to contribute to our well-being as a person and as a society.
+A corporate lawyer turned data explorer and MSc student in applied neuroscience, I am passionate about looking at why we do things we do and how we can ethically leverage data to contribute to our well-being.

 I am currently teaching myself data analytics with Python and R as well as machine learning.
 You can find the repository of my data projects [here](https://tuyenshares.github.io/) and some learning reflections and miscellaneous thoughts [here](https://tuyenshares.com).

-As a MBSR trained teacher, I care a lot about mental health in organisations and like to dedicate some time to facilitate mindfulness workshops and study the relationship between mindfulness and our brain and behaviours.
+Especially concerned about mental health, I am also committed to sharing mindfulness practices and studying the relationship between mindfulness and our brain and behaviours.

 In my spare time, I enjoy being in nature, hiking, and running, as well as in museums and art galleries.